chanc245/Twice-Upon-A-Time/arduino-archive/readme.md

 `TX(arduino)` - `22k resister` - `RX2(ESP32)` - `10k resister` - `GND(esp32)` - `GND(arduino)`
 `RX(arduino)` - `TX2(esp32)`

-## Note
+> [!NOTE]

-- `Arduino` - When uploading code to the Arduino, make sure the TX and RX wires are disconnected (otherwise the upload will fail).
+> - `Arduino` - When uploading code to the Arduino, make sure the TX and RX wires are disconnected (otherwise the upload will fail).
-- `ESP32` - When uploading code to the ESP32, when it show `Connecting...`, press the `BOOT` button on ESP32.
+> - `ESP32` - When uploading code to the ESP32, when it show `Connecting...`, press the `BOOT` button on ESP32.
-- `ESP32` - When uploading code to the ESP32, if it shows: `A fatal error occurred: The chip stopped responding`.
+> - `ESP32` - When uploading code to the ESP32, if it shows: `A fatal error occurred: The chip stopped responding`.
 Upload code again hold the `BOOT` on ESP32 until see `Connecting...` then release.
-- Using two computers (one connected to the ESP32 and one to the Arduino) will be easier since you can check both serial monitors simultaneously.
+> - Using two computers (one connected to the ESP32 and one to the Arduino) will be easier since you can check both serial monitors simultaneously.